natebirkholz/Artmospherez/README.md

 Weather app using public domain art works to display the current and forthcoming weather.

-I blogged about some changes I made to this app in version 1.1.
+I blogged about some changes I made to this app in version 1.1 and versuion 1.1.1.
 That blog post can be found at https://iosdevlearnings.wordpress.com/2017/06/04/geocoding-and-timeouts-and-startup/

 V1.1 currently in the iTunes App Store.
 Added the following features in first revision:
 1. Added **Close** button to the detail screens.
 (User feedback that it was confusing.)